solliancenet/security-defender-workshop-400/day-02/lab04-sentinel-hunting.md

 1. Open Azure Sentinel
 2. Under Threat Management, select **Incidents**
-3. Review the Incidents, find any that were recently created (as of when you ran the above attack)
+3. Review the Incidents, find any that were recently created (as of when you ran the above attack script)
 4. For each incident, select it and then assign yourself (the lab account)

 ### Task 2: Review Investigation Graphs